my-cumbria-logo, my-cumbria-logo Toggle navigation

 The type of dissertation you do will depend upon your discipline and the approach you decide to take to your methodology.
 In some courses, you will be instructed as to which type of dissertation you will be expected to do.
 Ensure you read your dissertation assignment brief or handbook carefully to see if your tutors have any specific requirements for your dissertation.

 Deciding on a topic for your dissertation or research project is both exciting and challenging.
 You're able to pursue a topic that holds significant personal interest but it must also be feasible, focused and of signifcance to your field.
-This video outlines some considerations to bear in mind when choosing a research topic.

 To aid you in planning your research, download our Research mapper that poses some key questions you will need to address at an early stage.
-For a more comprehensive approach to devising a research project, have a look at the SAGE Research Methods Project Planner
+For a more comprehensive approach to devising a research project, have a look at the SAGE Research Methods Project Planner.

 Research Question Models

 Before embarking on your dissertation or research project, you may be asked to complete a proposal outlining your ideas and intentions before you begin your research.
+Take a look at the tutorial below.

 A proposal might include the following headings: